snehanair-486/ai-news-assistant/README.md

 # ai-news-assistant

-An AI-powered news assistant that provides personalized news with summaries, credibility scores, bias detection, and fact-checking.
+An AI-powered news assistant that provides personalized news with summaries, credibility scores, bias detection, and fact-checking - tailored to your persona.

 ## Features
 - AI-generated summaries using Groq LLM
 - Credibility scoring and bias detection
 - RAG-based fact checking across live news sources
 - Topic filtering and search

-# AI-Based News Assistant

-An AI-powered news app that delivers personalized summaries, credibility scores, and bias analysis — tailored to your persona.

 ---